Sarthakischauhan/leetcodes/README.md

 2. [Key and rooms](key_and_rooms.py) I have said what I have said, LC #[841](https://leetcode.com/problems/keys-and-rooms/description/)
 3. [Number of provinces](./number_of_provinces.py) Was comparitively easier than last one, just needed to implement DFS.
 LC #[547](https://leetcode.com/problems/number-of-provinces/description/)
 4. [Graph implementation](./Graphs.py) **This is not a leetcode question but my implementation on BFS and DFS
+5. [Reorder the routes](reorder_routes.py) Had a geat time solving this, implemented the algo for DFS myself.
+LC #[1466](https://leetcode.com/problems/reorder-routes-to-make-all-paths-lead-to-the-city-zero/description/)

 ### Hashmap/Hashset questions
 1. [Find the difference of two arrays](diff_two_arrays.py) easy question, more of these to come, LC #[2215](https://leetcode.com/problems/find-the-difference-of-two-arrays/description/)